rotemorb/bigabid/README.md

 Purpose:

 Load bids into a Redis DB, and then display those bids upon selecting a related campaign from a Dropdown.
-Once a bid is resolved by the
+Once a bid is resolved by the Seeder, UI should display it with the appropriate status.
 This project Has 3 parts:

 Seeder: Seeds bids into Redis DB